opensecuritycontroller/community/designs/panorama_plugin/panorama_plugin.md

 Dmitry Gerenrot ([dmitryintel](https://github.com/dmitryintel)).

 ## Constraints and Assumptions
-The Panorama version is 7.1.
+The Panorama version is at least 7.1.
 The firewalls are running PAN-VM-KVM-7.1.4.

 ## Design Changes